Acupressure Points Chart – Acupressure Points for Self-Treatment

 Complementary Therapies

-• Herbal Medicine – if you have a mild sunburn, you can apply a cool compression of apple cider vinegar or the juice of freshly cut aloe plants to alleviate the pain and speed healing — however, the treatments are not recommended for severely blistered skin.
+- Herbal Medicine – If you have a mild sunburn, you can apply an excellent compress of apple cider vinegar or the juice of freshly cut aloe plants to alleviate the pain and speed healing; however, these treatments are not recommended for severely blistered skin.

 Final Thoughts

-As you can see from the article, there are many different ways to relieve pain in the body naturally.
-Always remember if the pain is persistent after using any of the natural remedies mentioned, it is best to visit your doctor.
-The problem may not be minor, but it could be a significant problem.
-Alternative medicines are a quick solution for mild pain and are best treated by a professional if it is severe.
+As you can see from the article, there are many different ways to relieve pain naturally.
+Always remember that if the pain persists after using any natural remedies, it is best to visit your doctor.
+The problem may not be minor, but it could be significant.
+Alternative medicines can be a quick solution for mild pain; however, if it is severe, a professional should be consulted for treatment.

 The ones I have found is a rip off on shipping.